kuma35/thinking-forth-translate/chapter8.rst

    Use ``MIN`` and ``MAX`` for clipping.

-Suppose we want to decrement the contents of the variable VALUE, but we don’t want the value to go below zero:
+Suppose we want to decrement the contents of the variable ``VALUE``, but we don’t want the value to go below zero:

 .. code-block:: none